 With coexisting disorders, you cannot treat one illness without treating the other.
 Helping your daughter through addiction issues will be to no avail if other mental or emotional issues are not being addressed.
 Reform schools for girls are a perfect place to treat girls with co-occurring disorders.
 We can focus on detox and rehab, while addressing the mental struggles she might face.

 Through the help of reform schools for girls, lasting sobriety and success for those diagnosed with mental disorders is possible.
 In order to accomplish this though, the addiction and the disorder need to be treat simultaneously.

-For information about Asheville Academy for Girls and how we can help your adolescent daughter, call 800-264-8709 to speak with a staff member.
+For information about Asheville Academy and how we can help your adolescent daughter, call 800-264-8709 to speak with a staff member.